-Dive cylinders are commonly made from aluminium or steel.
-Composite materials can be used but then extra weight is required to be worn by the diver.
+They are commonly made from aluminium or steel.
+Composite materials can be used but then extra weight is required to be worn by the diver to allow them to sink.

 We keep cylinders in stock, but do not sell online due to shipping fees and limitations.
 They cannot be shipped with gas inside and so any reputable scuba filling station will want to open up an empty tank to look inside before filling.
 And so they will charge you for this.